Josephine Lovett: Early years

-Josephine, also known as Mrs. John Stewart Robertson, was born October 21, 1877 in San Francisco, California.
+Josephine, also known as Mrs. John Stewart Robertson, was born October 21, 1877, in San Francisco, California.
 Although she later returned to California, she temporarily moved to New York, New York, where she started her career as a successful stage actress at Haverly's 14th Street Theatre, on Sixth Avenue.
+On Broadway she appeared with Andrew Mack in Tom Moore, 1901.
 Her husband also worked as a stage actor briefly at Haverly's 14th Street in 1903.
-Lovett worked as a stage actress from 1899-1906 and made a motion picture appearance as an actress in 1916.
+Lovett worked as a stage actress from 1899 to 1906 and made a motion picture appearance as an actress in 1916.
 She played the character of “Rachel Blake” in the 1916 drama entitled The Ninety and Nine, directed by Ralph Ince at the Vitagraph Company.
 Lovett and her husband worked on numerous films together at Vitagraph, which was later bought by Warner Brothers in 1925.
 The Vitagraph films were not the only films they collaborated on.
 Eighteen of Lovett's thirty-three film-acknowledgements (screenplay, adaption, scenario and actress) between 1916-1935 were directed by her husband, John.
 She was a major contributor to John's success as she oftentimes assisted with his films' scene visualization.